endurantgames/cosmiclegends/src/classes/inventor.md

 Stately Skyscraper

 :   You have a base of operations at the top of a tall building.
-    Whenever you make a skill roll in that building, add 2 dice to the dice pool.
+    When you make a skill roll in that building, add 2 to the dice pool.

 Perspicacious Pettifoggery